I'm an avid outdoorsman who loves hiking, biking, snowboarding, and amateur science.

 Go at the right time of year.

 The time of year you visit will also have a big impact on queue times.
 We visited at the end of February into March.
 This was after school holidays but it was still very busy.
 We were told during the local holidays the queue is even worse.
 So plan ahead when booking your trip and try to avoid peak times.
+This takes a little bit of research but it is well worth the effort.

 Overall Bansko is a very good value ski resort.
 We enjoyed our week snowboarding but it was slightly ruined by the monster gondola queues.
 When you actually get up to the top of the gondola the actual ski lift queues are not to bad, the longest wait we ever had was around ten minutes.
 Hopefully, some of these tips will give you some ideas on how to beat the gondola queues and get up the mountain as quickly and as easily as possible.